Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ### setAdvertisingIdentifier<a id="setAdvertisingIdentifier-java"></a>

-This API sets the provided advertising identifier .
+This API sets the provided advertising identifier.

 #### Java